MISP/misp-rfc/misp-core-format/raw.md

 name represents the human-readable name of the object describing the intent of the object package.

-name is represented as a JSON string. name **MUST** be present
+name is represented as a JSON string. name **MUST** be present.

 #### meta-category

 meta-category represents the sub-category of objects that the given object belongs to. meta-categories are not tied to a fixed list of options but can be created on the fly.

-meta-category is represented as a JSON string. meta-category **MUST** be present
+meta-category is represented as a JSON string. meta-category **MUST** be present.

 #### description

 description is a human-readable description of the given object type, as derived from the template used for creation.

-description is represented as a JSON string. id **SHALL** be present.
+description is represented as a JSON string. description **SHALL** be present.

 #### template\_uuid